yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-matching.markdown

 		"AND (x9 > ?
 AND x9 < ? ) " +
 		"AND (x10 > ?
 AND x10 < ? ) " +
 		"AND vectordata <= ?");
-{code}
+{% endhighlight %}

 Here is an example of a target vector, and a matching vector found using the custom matching implementation illustrated below:
 {panel}!GRA:Images^custommatching.jpg!{panel}

+{% tip %}
-{tip}To scale the system you should deploy the space using the [partitioned cluster schema|XAP91:Terminology - Data Grid Topologies].
-This will allow queries (i.e. matching) to be executed across all the partitions in parallel, speeding up the query execution time.{tip}
+To scale the system you should deploy the space using the [partitioned cluster schema|XAP91:Terminology - Data Grid Topologies].
+This will allow queries (i.e. matching) to be executed across all the partitions in parallel, speeding up the query execution time.
+{% endtip %}

 See **The Application** tab for the full query usage.
 This allows the `Comparable.compareTo` implementation to be performed on a smaller candidate subset of objects.

 {gdeck:example|top}
 {gcard:The Comparable implementation}

-{code:title=The Comparable implementation}
+{% highlight java %}
 import java.io.Serializable;
 import java.util.Arrays;
 import java.util.concurrent.atomic.AtomicInteger;